miaoaixuan/A1CTF-docker/README.md

 ## Todo
 Write a backend in rust (current I use the API from GZCTF)

-More customized (Now the media resources are deeply binding our team :)
+More customized (Now the media resources are deeply bound to our team :)

 Maybe change the style to pixel art.(Yes I love this)